JamyJones/jjdgdjf/msg.md

-List some of the colors to use for a pdf page
+List some of the background colors to use for a pdf page.
+I need around 12, include their codes